 National Weather Service United States Department of Commerce

-This table indicates the probability for thunderstorms over wildfire burn areas.
+The thunderstorm threat matrix indicates the probability of thunderstorms over wildfire burn areas.

 Text Product Selector (Selected product opens in current window)